Best Sliding Glass Door Locks of 2025

 1 per order

-To prevent intruders from damaging your sliding glass door lock or taking the door off the track, check out Toledo’s specs alongside the rest of our top picks.
+To prevent intruders from damaging your sliding glass door lock or taking the door off the track, check out our top picks for the best sliding door locks.
+We'll also explain the different types of sliding glass door locks to help you find the right one.

 Compare the best sliding glass door locks